Come and meet the experienced staff at MGPalaeo, Geological and Stratigraphical Consultants for the oil and gas

 Roger first encountered palynology as an undergraduate in 1968, and on the recommendation of Professor Martin Glaessner, secured vacation employment with Esso in Sydney, working with Dick Evans and Lew Stover.
 He proceeded to an honours project in Jurassic dinocysts with Basil Balme, then a PhD project in Cretaceous dinocysts with Robin Helby, then a job working Carboniferous to Tertiary palynology with the Geological Survey of New South Wales in Sydney.
 From there he went to a North Sea oil company job (with BNOC, later Britoil) for 4 years working mostly Jurassic to Tertiary dinocysts.
 He then returned to Australia and set up Morgan Palaeo Associates, working mostly Triassic to Tertiary palynology for the Australian oil industry.

 Roger was particularly keen in pushing the resolution in palynological zonation schemes, and applications in an exploration and rigsite environment.
-His contributions are mostly unpublished but include revised zonation schemes in the Australian Cretaceous, North West European Tertiary, Late Cretaceous West of Shetland, Australian Jurassic and Triassic, and Cretaceous of Papua New Guinea.
+His contributions are mostly unpublished but include revised zonation schemes in the Australian Cretaceous, North West European Tertiary, Late Cretaceous West of Shetland, Australian Jurassic and Triassic, and Cretaceous of Papua New Guinea; you can add to this many hundreds, if not thousands, of industry reports and reviews.
+Although relatively few, his formal publications remain keystone works for Australian and southern hemisphere palynologists and will continue to underpin regional palynostratigraphy in the decades to come.

 Amely joined MGPalaeo in July 2015 after spending 9 years as a clastic stratigrapher within the petroleum industry.
 Amely started her career in 2006 as a sedimentologist with Ichron Ltd., UK working on clastic reservoirs of the North Sea (UK and Norway) and Central Europe.
 In 2011, Amely moved to Australia to work with Chevron Energy Technology Company.
 During her time at Chevron, Amely worked predominantly on fluvial, shallow-marine and deltaic reservoirs of the Mungaroo Formation, deep-marine systems of the Barrow Formation, as well as Late Jurassic sandstones of the Jansz-Io field.